The swell guide to freshwater sharks

 The fourth shark species is still relatively new to the hobby but goes by many names including Rosyline shark, Roseline, Redline torpedo barb and Denisoni barb, after its scientific name Puntius denisonii.
 Rosylines are adult at six inches and require groups of five or more, They are very peaceful, this time coming from rivers in India.
 They don’t like high temperatures however and have a high oxygen requirement, often being found at the base of waterfalls in the wild.

 Other freshwater fish have been christened with the “shark” moniker too including the Paroon shark, Pangasius sanitwongsei, a huge migratory catfish that grows to four feet in length and its cousin the Iridescent shark which although popular and readily available, grows similarly large.
-Cigar sharks, Leptobarbus rubripinnis, very large, elongate barbs growing to over two feet in length and fond of jumping, and Apollo sharks, Luciosoma setigerum, another cyprinid, this time adult at around 7”, but peaceful and surface-dwelling.
+The Iridescent shark can be a problem in the fish tank as they are cheap but few people know how large they grow Cigar sharks, Leptobarbus rubripinnis, very large, elongate barbs growing to over two feet in length and fond of jumping, and the silver apollo shark, Luciosoma setigerum, another cyprinid, this time adult at around 7”, but peaceful and surface-dwelling.
 Apollo sharks could mix with Rosyline, Red-tailed, Red-finned or Silver sharks in a large, long, river-themed aquarium.
-The Harlequin shark comes from Africa and share the same care requirements at Red tail sharks.
-The Violet blushing shark would suit an Indian themed river aquarium, although Columbian sharks, also known as Colombian shark catfish are large, predatory catfish which need salt in their water.
+The Harlequin shark comes from Africa and share the same care requirements as Red tail sharks.
+Harlequin sharks make interesting additions to West African biotope tanks.
+The Violet blushing shark would suit an Indian themed river aquarium, although Columbian sharks, also known as Columbian shark catfish are large, predatory fish which need salt in their water.
+Finally there is the Chinese High Fin Banded Shark, another carp-like cypriniid which needs cool water, and is banned from sale in the UK.
+Bala sharks, roseline sharks and columbian shark catfish are all shoaling fish.

 Do true marine sharks live in freshwater?